Ruzanna-Sar/InstacartPythonAnalysis/README.md

 # InstacartPythonAnalysis
-The project is based on a real-world scenario -Instacart Company to explora data to derive insights and suggest strategies for better market segmentation by using Python.
+Instacart is an internet-based grocery retailer that functions through a mobile application.
+While Instacart has already achieved strong sales, they aim to gain deeper insights into their sales trends.
+The primary goal of this research is to examine customer behavior and discover trends to facilitate further growth with the analysis implemented using Python.